dask/dask/docs/source/scheduling.rst

    with dask.config.set(num_workers=4):
        x.compute()

-The scheduler accepts any ``concurrent.futures.Executer`` instance as well as any other subclass from a third party library, such as loky_.
+The scheduler accepts any ``concurrent.futures.Executor`` instance as well as any other subclass from a third party library, such as loky_.
 For example:

 .. _loky: https://github.com/joblib/loky